Navid-Ishaq/detleng-case-studies/00-detleng-implementation-framework-v1.md

 # Final Principle

-The objective of DeTLeng is NOT to sell SQL.
+The objective of DeTLeng is **not** to sell SQL.

-The objective is NOT to sell dashboards.
+The objective is **not** to sell dashboards.

 The objective is to deliver an automated, scalable, AI-ready Business Intelligence Platform where:

-• Business data flows automatically.
+- Business data flows automatically.
-• ETL executes automatically.
+- ETL executes automatically.
-• Dashboards refresh automatically.
+- Dashboards refresh automatically.
-• AI answers business questions.
+- AI answers business questions.
-• Executives make decisions using trusted information.
+- Executives make decisions using trusted information.

-This is the standard implementation framework for all future DeTLeng projects.
+This framework becomes the standard implementation architecture for every future DeTLeng client project.